 What is it like being in a rehab clinic?

-The time it takes to feel better at the initial stages of treatment is personal to each individual.
-Some will be ready to start therapeutic work after just a few days.
+The normal first stage of treatment is detox.
+Detox could last just a few days.
 Sometimes it will take longer than this to get a clear head again.
 This level of variance between individuals is very normal.